Linus4/eldritchinstinct/eldritch-instinct-srd.md

 The rules, or the absence thereof, and the principles help players immerse themselves in the fictional world and create verisimilitude where it matters.

 ### Fail Forward
-Players roll saves to avoid negative consequences when performing an action.
+Players roll saves to avoid complications in risky situations.
 Don’t think of success and failure as binary options.

 ### Neutrality
 The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.